TremiDkhar/enter-title-here-changer/readme.txt

 This plugin is inspired by an article at [WPBeginner](https://www.wpbeginner.com/wp-tutorials/how-to-replace-enter-title-here-text-in-wordpress/).

+### Bug Report
+If you spotted a bug, you are welcome to [report on GitHub](https://wordpress.org/plugins/enter-title-here-changer/).

 == Usage ==
 Go to the `Settings -> Writing` menu to manage the placeholder.